FILE A CLAIM WITH A WORKPLACE RELIGIOUS DISCRIMINATION ATTORNEY

 - The timing of your time-off request is questionable

 Everyone has the right to practice whichever religion they choose, and they also have the right to let it be known in their workplace without facing repercussions.
-However, proselytizing occurs when a coworker tries to convert another employee to the point where it can be considered harassment.
-If the harassment is unwanted, frequent, and pervasive to your personal privacy, it may be against the terms and conditions of your employment.
+However, proselytizing occurs when a coworker tries to convert another employee to the point of harassment.
+If the harassment is unwanted, frequent, and pervasive to your privacy, it may be against the terms and conditions of your employment.

 A company or small business must accept all aspects of traditional religious practices and non-traditional practices.
 Examples of organized religions are Christianity, Islam, Judaism, Hinduism, and Buddhism.
 The Equal Employment Opportunity Commission (EEOC) views religion as a personal practice, which Title VII protects in the office.

 As an Employee, What Can I Do to Avoid Religious Conflict?

 Communication is crucial between employer and employee when it comes to practicing religion at work.
 It would be best to tell your employer about religious commitments immediately, whether you are applying for a job or are a full-time employee.
 Make it objectively clear.
 Doing so allows the company to plan and accommodate.
 Unclear requests may get denied or overlooked.

 Who Enforces the Law?

 The EEOC is responsible for making sure employees are protected against religious discrimination and lack of accommodation.
 Workplaces with 15 or more employees must adhere to their policies directly.
 Additionally, the California Fair Employment and Housing Act (FEHA) adds another protective barrier to allow employees liberty for religious grooming and dressing practices.